JustBerkhout/nectar-tutorials/ardc/non-technical/allocation-management/allocation-management.md

 After you have used all the compute time allocated to you in your pt-project it will expire.
 If you have built up anything valuable in your pt-project you can request that we *Convert you trial project* when you submit a request for a project allocation.
 Note that the Expiry Bot will start removing instances from your pt-project shortly after pt-project expiration.
 To retain them by using a trial project conversion, you need to request a project timely.
 More detail in the section Project Trial in our article on [Expiry and Renewal](https://support.ehelp.edu.au/support/solutions/articles/6000171494-project-allocation-expiry-and-renewal)

-## Allocation process and Projects
+## Allocation Process and Projects

 To get a full-fledged project allocated to you you need to apply for an allocation using the`Allocation | New Request` form available from your Nectar dashboard.
 Once approved informed by email and you will be the *project manager* of your new project.